 If the judge grants you an expungement, your criminal record will be destroyed, as though it never existed.
 This can be extremely beneficial, as you'll be able to freely seek employment, housing, and many other things that would otherwise be hindered by a criminal conviction.
 However, it's important to remember that this isn't something you can do over and over again—expungement is only an option once.
 If you are convicted of another crime after expungement, regardless of whether it's the same or different, your record will then stay for life.

-If you would like to learn more about the expungement process and find out whether or not you qualify, call The Clarke Law Firm now at (615) 796-6299 to schedule a free initial consultation and discuss your options.
+If you would like to learn more about the expungement process and find out whether or not you qualify, call The Clarke Law Firm now at (615) 796-6299 to schedule an initial consultation and discuss your options.